ClaireSmid/Model-based_Model-free_Developmental/README.md

 Follow the steps below to recreate the analysis as reported.
 For any questions, please email to: claire.smid.17@ucl.ac.uk or claire.r.smid@gmail.com

+## Task
+The current task was based on the format from Kool et al. 2016 and Kool et al. 2017.
+Stimuli for this task has been developed and shared previously by the authors of 'From Creatures of Habit to goal-directed learners' by Decker et al. 2016: https://pubmed.ncbi.nlm.nih.gov/27084852/

+## Analysis

 	Step 1.
 Combining data files.
 Run the script 'Step1_combine_group_data.m' to create two combined data files for the children and adult data.
 The resulting data files will be 'adultgroupdata.mat' and
 'kidgroupdata.mat' and will be saved in the current folder.
 The function will also output two log files, named 'kidlog.mat' and 'adultlog.mat'.
 These